1948 Rose Bowl: USC Trojans

 In October, USC tied Rice 7–7 and defeated #4 California 39–14 in Berkeley.
 The Trojans' rivalry matchup with defending PCC champion UCLA saw USC win 6–0.
 The game against Notre Dame had 104,953 on hand, the highest attendance for a football game in the Los Angeles Memorial Coliseum, to see 7–0–1 Rose Bowl-bound USC fall to the 8–0 Fighting Irish, 38–7.
-USC dropped from third to eighth in the final AP Poll in early December, and Notre Dame did not play in a bowl.
+USC dropped from third to eighth in the final AP poll in early December, and Notre Dame did not play in a bowl.

 Michigan Wolverines

 The 1947 Wolverines, known as the "Mad Magicians," won the Big Nine title on the strength of strong offense and defense.
 They shut out four opponents, including Ohio State, 21–0.
-Their close game was a 14–7 win at #11 Illinois, the reigning Big Nine and Rose Bowl champion.
+Their closest game was a 14–7 win at #11 Illinois, the reigning Big Nine and Rose Bowl champion.

 Game summary

 Bob Chappuis and Bump Elliott were the stars for the Wolverines.
 Jack Weisenburger scored three touchdowns.
 Nine Rose Bowl records were set.